MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-resource-pool-transact-sql.md

  MAX_PROCESSES =*value*
  Specifies the maximum number of processes allowed for the external resource pool.
 Specify 0 to set an unlimited threshold for the pool which will be bound only be computer resources.
 The default is 0.

 ## Remarks

 The [!INCLUDE[ssDE](../../includes/ssde-md.md)] implements resource pool when you execute the [ALTER RESOURCE GOVERNOR RECONFIGURE](../../t-sql/statements/alter-resource-governor-transact-sql.md) statement.

  For general information about resource pools, see [Resource Governor Resource Pool](../../relational-databases/resource-governor/resource-governor-resource-pool.md), [sys.resource_governor_external_resource_pools &#40;Transact-SQL&#41;](../../relational-databases/system-catalog-views/sys-resource-governor-external-resource-pools-transact-sql.md), and [sys.dm_resource_governor_external_resource_pool_affinity &#40;Transact-SQL&#41;](../../relational-databases/system-dynamic-management-views/sys-dm-resource-governor-external-resource-pool-affinity-transact-sql.md).

-For information about managing external resource pools used for machine learning, see [Resource governance for machine learning in SQL Server](../../advanced-analytics/r/resource-governance-for-r-services.md).
+For information specific to managing external resource pools used for machine learning, see [Resource governance for machine learning in SQL Server](../../advanced-analytics/r/resource-governance-for-r-services.md).

 ## Permissions